Zechariah 10: Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text, which includes the Codex Cairensis (from year 895), the Petersburg Codex of the Prophets (916), Aleppo Codex (930), and Codex Leningradensis (1008).
 Fragments containing parts of this chapter were found among the Dead Sea Scrolls, that is, 4Q82 (4QXIIg; 50–25 BCE) with extant verses 11–12.

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century), Codex Sinaiticus (S; BHK: $\mathfrak{G}$S; 4th century), Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century) and Codex Marchalianus (Q; $\mathfrak{G}$Q; 6th century).

 Prophetic warning against superstition (10:1–2)

-This part contains the oracle urging the people to turn to God alone and regrets the lack of proper leadership or shepherd.
+This section contains an oracle urging the people to turn to God alone and regrets the lack of proper leadership or shepherding.
 The polemic against the 'bad shepherds' here continues a tradition found in Jeremiah 23 and Ezekiel 34.